Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

-Visiting Lake Shaftsbury State Park
+Logistics for Visiting Lake Shaftsbury State Park

-The park is open from Memorial Day to Labor Day for swimming, paddling, hiking, and camping.
+Lake Shaftsbury State Park is open from Memorial Day to Labor Day for swimming, paddling, hiking, and camping.
 Dogs are not allowed when the park is open.
-The campground here is small and buggy, but really quiet.
-I don’t really recommend it, but there is a delightful cottage for rent right on the water that sleeps six.
-It’s a great place for kids, with a sandy beach, snack bar, playground, canoe and kayak rentals, and a nice nature trail.
+There is a group campsite available, but no individual campsites.
+There is also a delightful cottage for rent right on the water that sleeps six.
+Lake Shaftsbury is a great place for kids, with a sandy beach, snack bar, playground, canoe and kayak rentals, and a nice nature trail.

 If you visit during the off season, you’ll have to park your car outside the gate and walk in.
 There are no amenities available and usually no people either.
 A resident bald eagle or osprey will usually put on a show early in the morning and the sun will play hide-and-seek in the trees as it rises.
 It’s a lovely place to capture the foliage in the fall or to strap on snowshoes in the winter.
-If you’re traveling through on route 7 from Bennington to Manchester, Lake Shaftsbury is totally worth a stop – stretch your legs and enjoy some of Vermont’s hidden beauty.
+If you’re traveling through on route 7A from Bennington to Manchester, Lake Shaftsbury State Park is totally worth a stop – stretch your legs and enjoy some of Vermont’s hidden beauty.

 Want to read more about some of Vermont’s incredible parks?
 Check out these posts: